darealshinji/embed-ass/README.md

 embed-ass
 ===============
-**embed-ass** is a shell script that allows you to embed fonts into ass files and to extract them.
+**embed-ass** is a Bash script that allows you to embed fonts into ass files and to extract them.

 **Command line arguments:**<br>
 `embed-ass <directory> <ass_file>` `attach files from directory`<br>